By Yevgeniy Brikman

 By the time you're done, you'll be ready to use Terraform in the real world.

-The Early Release of the 2nd edition of Terraform: Up & Running is here!
-The 2nd edition is nearly double the length of the 1st edition (~160 more pages), including two completely new chapters (Production-grade Terraform Code and How to Test Terraform Code), and major changes to all the original chapters and code examples to take into account 4 major Terraform releases (everything is now updated through Terraform 0.12), the Terraform state revamp (including backends, locking, and workspaces), Terraform providers split, Terraform Registry, HCL2, and much more.
-Check out the 2nd edition announcement blog post for all the details or Read the Early Release now!
+The 2nd edition of Terraform: Up & Running is here!
+It's nearly double the length of the 1st edition (~160 more pages), including two completely new chapters (Production-grade Terraform Code and How to Test Terraform Code), and major changes to all the original chapters and code examples to take into account 4 major Terraform releases (everything is now updated through Terraform 0.12), the Terraform state revamp (including backends, locking, and workspaces), Terraform providers split, Terraform Registry, HCL2, and much more.
+Check out the 2nd edition announcement blog post for all the details or get a copy of the 2nd edition now!

 This book is for Sysadmins, Operations Engineers, Release Engineers, Site Reliability Engineers, DevOps Engineers, Infrastructure Developers, Full Stack Developers, Engineering Managers, CTOs, and anyone else responsible for the code after it has been written.
 If you're the one managing infrastructure, deploying code, configuring servers, scaling clusters, backing up data, monitoring apps, and responding to alerts at 3AM, then this book is for you.